Rigged Horse Numbers and their Modular Periodicity: Introduction

 \subsection{Operations preserving eventual periodicity}

-The common operations scaling by an integer, addition of eventually periodic sequences, and index shifting preserve eventual periodicity.
-Upper bounds for the eventual period are preserved for scaling and shifting.
-To include addition of sequences, the least common multiple of the sequences' eventual periods must be considered.
+Scaling by an integer, addition with another modular periodic sequence, and index shifting preserve the eventual modular periodicity of a sequence.
+Upper bounds for the period do not change under scaling and shifting.
+The least common multiple of the sequences' periods must be considered to include the addition of sequences.